Hello everyone!

 ?>

 Access http://VM_IP/test-sqlsrv.php in your browser.
-If the green message ✅ with the SQL Server version appears, the connection is working!
+If the green ✅ message appears with the SQL Server version, the connection is working!

-Like phpinfo.php, remove this file immediately after the test.
-It contains credentials and should not be publicly exposed.
+Just like phpinfo.php, remove this file immediately after testing.
+It contains credentials and should not remain publicly exposed.

 rm /var/www/html/test-sqlsrv.php